tagezi/ytvd/docs/user/firststart.rst

 * channels.ini - file for channel list
 * playlists.ini - file for playlist list
 * videos.ini  - file for playlist list
-* skipvideos.ini - a file to remember downloaded videos and prevent them from being downloaded again.
+* skipvideos.ini - a file to remember downloaded videos.

 You can press Enter for default, or specify wishful name.